-Preview Character Pixmap (11 20)
+Preview Character Pixmap (11 20

 &

 Character Properties

 Index: 0x26

 Left space : 0

-Right space e: 0
+Right spac e: 0

 Current alpha

-•

-Alpha to

-Alpha to
+Alpha to use for input :

+100%

 Fig. 73: Character Editor

 You can define specific properties, such as left and right space, or index.
 You can also draw the character pixel by pixel - a left-click in the grid draws the pixel, a right-click erases it.